Smartinez93/Mastering_Excel_Project/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![Theater Outcomes vs Launch](Theater_Outcomes_vs_Launch.png)

 In this graph the data displayed shows the x-axis with the month and the y-axis with the total number of campaigns for that month.
 The graph also highlights if the campain was either successful,canceled, failed, or live for that month.
+With in this data set it shows that in a span of a year there had been more successful theater outcomes.
+It also highlights how a certian month may have an impact on a success of a campaign which shows the ideal month to start funding for a play.
+Staring from April - September there was was a high rate of sucessful plays funded than from Janurary - March or October - December.

 ### Analysis of Outcomes Based on Goals
 ![Outcomes Based on Goals](Outcomes_vs_Goals.png)